 Even if you’ve never hosted a website before, it should be easy to sign up, connect your domain, install a CMS, and manage your account.
 Whenever a host made this process more complicated than necessary, I removed points.

-For example, OVHcloud did particularly poorly here.
-I had to click through multiple screens before I could finally buy a plan, and the order summary page was a mess.
-I also had to contact OVH to move my account to an Irish server, even though I had been promised that my website would be hosted there to begin with.
+For instance, OVHcloud really dropped the ball in this area.
+I had to navigate through numerous screens before I could finally purchase a plan, and the order summary page was disorganized.
+I also had to reach out to OVH to transfer my account to an Irish server, despite the initial promise that my website would start its hosting there.

 The dashboard didn’t make things better.
 The layout kept malfunctioning on a smaller screen, and I had to wait for the control panel to reload whenever I switched to a new tab.
 All other hosts had smoother interfaces.